JEEVANJGA/Mern-crash-course/Steps followed.md

     // POST request to add a new product router.post("/", async (req, res) => {
-      const product = req.body; // user will send the product data in the body
+      const product = req.body; // User will send the product data in the body.

       if (!product.name || !product.price || !product.image) {
         return res